yoniker/PokerVault/GTO/Lessons from Lucid/BU vs SB 3B/Flop c-bet as sb.md

 On AsQs3s SB frequently checks his range (80%) as he's lacking flushes (the As in particular is blocking a lot of sb suited hands, and the Qs blocks a bit more), so even hands as strong as AQo bet infrequently (just a bit more than global frequency)

+On Ac8d2c, SB bets very frequently(90%), so even a hand like KK which c-bet the least, bets frequently(78%).